eth-educators/eth-docker/README.md

 `sudo docker-compose run --rm validator-import`

 > #### Prysm-specific
-> - You will be asked to provide a wallet directory.
-Use `/var/lib/prysm`.
 > - You will be asked to provide a "New wallet password", independent of the
 >   keystore password.
 > - If you choose not to store the wallet password with the validator,